VincentLindsay/Security-Analysis-Projects/Attack & Defend lab/README.md

     *  The process associated with the file (ClickME.exe) would be deleted
     *  Using a firewall, we can use ingress rules to block any traffic from the malicious IP address
 * In the future, an Intrusion Dection System could be deployed to identify that a malicious action occured due to the opening of a file.
+* Moreover, ensuring that Windows Defender or any sort of anti-malware can at least mitigate the liklihood of infection along with the use of software like Defender SmartScreen

 * Further projects using these virtual machines will involve the Implementation of an IDS/IPS, as well as the development of a firewall